nixworks/public/news/2010/08/25/README.md

 _Context: 2010 Atlantic hurricane season, Bermuda, Category 4, hurricane_

 ### [The former President of the United States Jimmy Carter arrives in North Korea to negotiate for the release of United States citizen Aijalon Gomes. ](/news/2010/08/25/the-former-president-of-the-united-states-jimmy-carter-arrives-in-north-korea-to-negotiate-for-the-release-of-united-states-citizen-aijalon.md)
-_Context: Aijalon Gomes, Jimmy Carter, North Korea, President of the United States, U.S._
+_Context: Aijalon Gomes, Jimmy Carter, North Korea, President, U.S._

 ### [Wikileaks publishes a CIA analysis claiming that the United States could be perceived as an "exporter of terrorism". ](/news/2010/08/25/wikileaks-publishes-a-cia-analysis-claiming-that-the-united-states-could-be-perceived-as-an-exporter-of-terrorism.md)
 _Context: CIA, U.S., WikiLeaks, terrorism_